dstackai/dstack/docs/workflows.md

 ## Providers

 The `provider` argument defines how the workflow is executed.

+dstack offers a variety of built-in providers that allow you to run any machine learning task, deploy an application, or launch a dev environment.

 Every provider may have its own arguments.
 For example, with the [`python`](providers/python.md) provider, we can pass `file` (the file to run), `requirements` (the file with requirements), `artifacts` (what folders) to save as output artifacts, and `resources` (what hardware resources are required to run the workflow, e.g. GPU, memory, etc).

 [//]: # (TODO: Provide mode provider examples)

-dstack offers a variety of [built-in providers](/providers) that allow you to run any machine learning task, deploy an application, or launch a dev environment.
+Check the [Reference](/providers) page to see the all built-in providers and their usage examples.

 [//]: # (TODO: Tell how to use custom providers)